 If you do not know who your deacon is, know that you are being prayed for and cared about.
 And contact Pastor Jody Beth (251-213-6625) so we can get you connected to your very own deacon.

-In January, the pantry assisted 36 families, helping 84 individuals.
-The food pantry will be open on Feb.
-10 and 24.
+In February, the pantry assisted 32 families which helped 77 individuals.
+The food pantry will be open on March 10 and 24.

 ►Online GriefShare groups

 “GriefShare is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 You don’t have to go through the grieving process alone.”

 There are online GriefShare groups meeting, and several of them are with churches in our area.
 If you think of someone who may be interested, or if you yourself are grieving the loss of a loved one, contact Pastor Jody Beth or visit www.griefshare.org.

 CHRISTIAN EDUCATION REPORT